simpleiot/simpleiot/docs/architecture.md

 This is essentially a Merkle Tree -- see [research](research.md).

 Comparing the node `Hash` field allows us to detect node differences.
-We then compare the node points to determine the actual differences.
+We then compare the node points and child nodes to determine the actual differences.

-Any time a node point is modified, the node's `Hash` field is updated, and the `Hash` field in parents, grand-parents, etc are also computed and updated.
+Any time a node point (except for sample date) is modified, the node's `Hash` field is updated, and the `Hash` field in parents, grand-parents, etc are also computed and updated.
 This may seem like a lot of overhead, but if the database is local, and the graph is reasonably constructed, then each update might require reading a dozen or so nodes and perhaps writing 3-5 nodes.
+Additionally, non sample-data changes are relatively infrequent.

 Initially synchronization between edge and cloud nodes is supported.
 The edge device will contain an "upstream" node that defines a connection to another